Forget yachts and private jets. The new status symbol in today’s world is a second passport, or at least a second residency abroad.

 This country is better-known and more tourist-trodden than Dominica but remains a far cry from the extreme tourism of the Bahamas.
 With its white sandy beaches, Saint Lucia better conforms to the average American’s assumptions about what Caribbean islands look like.

-Language: Caribbean Creole French
+- Language: Caribbean Creole French, English

 - Currency: Eastern Caribbean dollar (the U.S. dollar is also widely used)

 Before visiting the two-island nation of Antigua and Barbuda, get the pronunciation right: An-tee-gah (no “w” sound).

 Like Saint Lucia, this tiny country offers three avenues for buying citizenship: